The Top Five Ways to Automate Your Dropship Operations

 Anyone in charge of dropship order management knows one thing: manual order processing simply does not scale.
 Between scaling issues, human errors, and delays, manual order processing inevitably leads to a bad customer experience.
 That’s why automation is an absolute necessity for scaling your dropship operational system and order processing.

-What if your vendors could see orders in real time instead at the end of the day when you had the time to email them over?
+What if your vendors could see orders in real-time instead of at the end of the day when you had the time to email them over?
 What if you didn’t have to stress about missing a sales order?
-Automatic FTP, for example, allows for the automation of mundane and tedious tasks, so you can focus on what really matters: growing your business and keeping your customers satisfied.
+Automatic FTP, for example, allows for the automation of mundane and tedious tasks, so you can focus on what matters: growing your business and keeping your customers satisfied.

 A complete dropship automation system should be able to pull off a few functions, including:

-• Send orders automatically to the corresponding supplier & in the right format (email, custom CSV file, or other forms of communication)
+• Send orders automatically to the corresponding supplier & in a suitable format (email, custom CSV file, or other forms of communication).

-• Acquire tracking info for shipped orders and sync said info back into the eCommerce platform
+• Acquire tracking info for shipped orders and sync said information back into the eCommerce platform.

-What if we told you that automated order routing doesn’t only benefit your dropshipping operations, but your vendors too?
-Manual order processing makes vendors less likely to work with you, as they will have to operate on a slow, manual basis too.
+What if we told you that automated order routing doesn’t only benefit your dropshipping operations but your vendors too?
+Manual order processing makes vendors less likely to work with you, as they will also have to operate on a slow, manual basis.
 Instead, creating a flexible automated system for your vendors will make you easier to work with and result in a better relationship.
-This means that your vendors will prioritize you and your mutual customer by fulfilling orders and replacing items faster.
+This means your vendors prioritize you and your mutual customers by fulfilling orders and replacing items faster.

 2) Increase Visibility

 It goes without saying that maintaining visibility into all aspects of your business is paramount when trying to hold on to any level of success.
-One of the aspects of the dropshipping model that is difficult to nail-down is visibility.
+One of the aspects of the dropshipping model that takes more work to nail down is visibility.

-Because so much of your business is outside of your direct control, it is hard to know exactly what is going on and when.
-For instance, without order and inventory visibility, it would almost be impossible for a retailer to know where a customer’s order is.
-The real challenge, however, is being able to provide a good customer experience without having direct control over the entire process.
+Because so much of your business is outside your direct control, it is hard to know exactly what is happening and when.
+For instance, without order and inventory visibility, it would almost be impossible for a retailer to see where a customer’s order is.
+The real challenge, however, is providing a good customer experience without direct control over the entire process.
 Let’s focus on how to accomplish this in three prominent aspects of your ecommerce operations:

 • Order Visibility

-As orders are fulfilled by third-party vendors, it can be difficult to ensure order visibility insights.
-At the most basic level: you can’t simply look into your own warehouse management system to track the process of an order.
+As orders are fulfilled by third-party vendors, it can be challenging to ensure order visibility insights.
+At the most basic level: you can’t simply look into your warehouse management system to track the process of an order.

-Furthermore, visibility is especially vital in the case of expectins.
-For example, if a customer opts to cancel their order, you need to know whether that is possible to eliminate vendor-retailer back-and-forth and corresponding delays.
-Things like late orders, changes, and cancellations need to be monitored and handled ASAP to ensure a positive customer experience.
+Furthermore, visibility is especially vital in the case of expecting.
+For example, if a customer cancels their order, you need to know whether it is possible to eliminate vendor-retailer back-and-forth and corresponding delays.
+Late orders, changes, and cancellations must be monitored and handled ASAP to ensure a positive customer experience.

 • Inventory

-Because you are dealing with shared inventory when dropshipping, it is imperative that you know what is in and out of stock.
-That way, you can keep your catalog up to date and set reasonable customer expectations regarding backorders.
+Because you are dealing with shared inventory when dropshipping, you must know what is in and out of stock.
+That way, you can keep your catalog up-to-date and set reasonable customer expectations regarding backorders.
 This better business practice sets you up to avoid cancellations and provide a better customer experience.

 • Vendor Performance